Louis Alexander Fagan

 Louis Alexander Fagan (7 February 1845 – 5 January 1903) was an Anglo-Italian writer and artist.
 He worked in the Department of Prints and Drawings for the British Museum from 1869 to 1894, and wrote various books on the department.
-A painting of his by John Singer Sargent sold at auction for $118,750 in 2020.
+A painting of him by John Singer Sargent sold at auction for $118,750 in 2020.

 Early life

-Louis Alexander Fagan was born in 1845 in Naples, Italy to George Fagan and his wife Maria, their second son out of three sons and four daughters.
+Louis Alexander Fagan was born in 1845 in Naples, Kingdom of the Two Sicilies to George Fagan and his wife Maria, their second son out of three sons and four daughters.
+His grandfather was Robert Fagan, a painter, diplomat and archaeologist.
 His younger brother, Charles Edward Fagan, later became the secretary of the Natural History Department at the British Museum.
 In 1860, he was sent to England by a Queen's Messenger and was taken care of by Sir Anthony Panizzi, a friend of his father's who he would later write a biography on.